-The first part of his rehabilitation will be spent walking, preferably in-hand.
+The horse will spend the first part of his rehabilitation walking, preferably in hand.
 The horse may need light sedation for this phase after being cooped up for so long.

-- Begin with 10 minutes hand-walking a day.
+- Begin with 10 minutes of hand-walking a day.

 - Walk in straight lines as much as possible and be careful not to make any tight turns.

 After exercise, ice or cold hose the site of injury for 10 to 20 minutes to decrease inflammation.
 Using the spray function on the hose nozzle will massage the horse’s legs, increasing circulation and promoting healing.

 Once the horse is up to 30 minutes walking in hand, he can be ridden at a walk, adding 5 minutes a week until he’s up to 40 minutes a day.